-53 See Treas.
-Reg.
-Section 25.2518-3(c) (allowing defined value formula for disclaimer of pecuniary amount); Treas.
-Reg.
-Section 25.2702-3(b)(2) (allowing value of grantor retained annuity trust annuity to be stated in terms of a fraction or percentage of fair market value); Treas.
-Reg.
-Section 25.2702-39(c)(2) (requiring the annuity of allocation clause, a change in the identity of the transferee may occur (e.g., the credit shelter trust owns less of the asset and the marital trust owns more of the asset).
+44 See Treas.
+Reg. §25.2518-3(c) (allowing defined value formula for disclaimer of pecuniary amount); Treas.
+Reg. §25.2702-3(b)(2) (allowing value of grantor retained annuity trust annuity to be stated in terms of a fraction or percentage of fair market value); Treas.
+Reg. §25.2702-39(c)(2) (requiring the annuity of a grantor retained annuity trust to be increased if an incorrect determination of the fair market value of the trust assets is made);

+allocation clause, a change in the identity of the transferee may occur (e.g., the credit shelter trust owns less of the asset and the marital trust owns more of the asset).
 If an adjustment occurs in a price adjustment clause, the initial transfer is partially unwound and the identity of the transferee does not change (e.g., the transferee pays an additional amount for the asset).
 Price reimbursement clauses were found to be against public policy in Procter because, if such clauses were effective, the result of an audit of the gift tax return could never result in a deficiency and there is no other penalty of assets passing to a different transferee.
 Although part of the same public policy argument applies to formula defined value allocation clauses, they are so commonly used that an argument that they are void is not persuasive.
 Secondly, the public policy argument could be addressed by deliberately structuring the formula to produce a small deficiency on audit.
 Thirdly, formula clauses have a penalty in that the transferred assets could pass to an unintended transferee.